jaclary/swift_repo/functions.md

 ### Exercise 4.4

-Write a function `greet` that takes the first name and last name of a person (e.g. "Donald" and "Trump") as two separate input parameters and prints a greeting to that person (e.g. "Hello, Donald Trump!").
+Write a function `greet` that takes the first name and last name of a person (e.g. "Helen" and "Sloan") as two separate input parameters and prints a greeting to that person (e.g. "Hello, Helen Sloan!").

 <details>
 <summary>Solution</summary>